comet-dot-photos/comet-dot-photos/README.md

 browser when run locally, loading the platform-specific C library for rapidly checking visibility tables, and distinct modules that separate preprocessing and run-time event handling.

+## Directory Structure

+The Comet.Photos project resides mainly in these directories: server, client, and data.
+Each of these has a README.md that points to the code or other important files.
+Since the data folder is large, it cannot be practically included in the github repository, but it can be installed via a tar file (see above).
+In addition, the extras directory has various utilities and tests that were useful along the way, but are not part of the runtime.

 ## Performance

 When Comet.Photos is installed locally on a desktop or laptop computer, operations feel instantaneous.
-As measured on a Windows PC with an AMD Ryzen 7 3700X processor and an NVIDIA GeForce RTX 2080 GPU, spatial searches across the entire image library (27,000+ images) run typically around 50 milliseconds, filters such as emission angle and incidence angle typically take around 4 milliseconds, and painting or manipulating the comet model can be done at 100 frames per second.
+As measured on a Windows PC with an AMD Ryzen 7 3700X processor and an NVIDIA GeForce RTX 2080 GPU, spatial searches across the entire image library (44,000+ images) run typically around 50 milliseconds, filters such as emission angle and incidence angle typically take around 4 milliseconds, and painting or manipulating the comet model can be done at 100 frames per second.
 But the